numberscope/backscope/doc/update-backscope-on-server.md

    44         }
    ```
    in `/etc/nginx/sites-available/default`.
+   When the latest `backscope` is actually deployed on the server, a separate
+   "sites-available" file, distinct from `default`, will be created and
+   checked into the repository, and instructions will be placed here for
+   deploying it.
 10. Check for syntax errors: `sudo nginx -t`.
 11. `sudo systemctl restart nginx` and
     `sudo systemctl start backscope.service`.